-Any third-party provider (TPP) that wishes to aggregate online account information of one or more accounts held at one or ASPSPs (Financial Institutions; FIs).
-This service can be used in accounting or generation of dashboards for a single customer.
+Any TPP that wishes to aggregate online account information of one or more accounts held at one or more ASPSPs (FIs).
+This service can be used for account management or generation of dashboards for a PSU.

 API (Application Programming Interface)

 In computer programming, an application programming interface (API) is a set of subroutine definitions, protocols, and tools for building application software.
 A good API makes it easier to develop a computer program by providing all the building blocks, which are then put together by the programmer.
-An API may be for a web-based system, operating system, database system, computer hardware or software library.
-An API specification can take many forms, but often includes specifications for routines, data structures, object classes, variables or remote calls.
-POSIX, which stands for Portable Operating System Interface, Microsoft Windows API, the C++ Standard Template Library, and Java APIs are examples of different forms of APIs.
+An API may be for a web-based system, operating system, database system, computer hardware, or software library.
+An API specification can take many forms, but often includes specifications for routines, data structures, object classes, variables, or remote calls.
+POSIX, Microsoft Windows API, the C++ Standard Template Library, and Java APIs are examples of different forms of APIs.
 Documentation for the API is usually provided to facilitate usage.
 The status of APIs in intellectual property law is controversial.

 ASPSP (Account Servicing Payment Service Provider)

 An ASPSP is any financial institution that offers a payment account with online access.
-PSD2 will mean ASPSPs will have to provide access to let regulated third parties initiate payments and access account information.
+PSD2 means ASPSPs have to provide access to let regulated third parties initiate payments and access account information.
 APIs are currently considered the most practical way to do this.

-The Competition and Markets Authority is a UK non-governmental body responsible for encouraging competition and reducing anti-competitive activity in UK banking.
-The CMA has pushed for reforms in retail banking that are in line with PSD2.
+The Competition and Markets Authority is a UK body, they have been working to increase competition in UK banking; this has led them to push for reforms in retail banking that are in line with PSD2.

 The nine largest FIs in the UK, based on the volume of personal and business current accounts.
 Barclays plc, Lloyds Banking Group plc, Santander, Danske, HSBC, RBS, Bank of Ireland, Nationwide and AIBG.